Firelack/Roses-Trades/README.md

 **Roses Trades** is a Minecraft mod focused on collecting and trading roses to unlock unique cosmetics.
 The system is inspired by the trading mechanics of the game [Wolvesville](https://www.wolvesville.com/).

-> **Note:** At the moment, this repository only contains the base Fabric template.
+> **Note:** At the moment, this repository contains a little part of the mod.
 > Features will be added in future commits.

 ## 🚀 Features

+- Special Rose naturally spawn in specific biomes
-- Features are in progress
+- **Features are in progress**

 ## ☑️ Installation